Genetic history of Europe: Prehistory

-Palaeolithic
+Paleolithic

 Neanderthals inhabited much of Europe and western Asia from as far back as 130,000 years ago.
 They existed in Europe as late as 30,000 years ago.
 They were eventually replaced by anatomically modern humans (AMH; sometimes known as Cro-Magnons), who began to appear in Europe circa 40,000 years ago.
 Given that the two hominid species likely coexisted in Europe, anthropologists have long wondered whether the two interacted.
 The question was resolved only in 2010, when it was established that Eurasian populations exhibit Neanderthal admixture, estimated at 1.5–2.1% on average.
 The question now became whether this admixture had taken place in Europe, or rather in the Levant, prior to AMH migration into Europe.

 There has also been speculation about the inheritance of specific genes from Neanderthals.
 For example, one MAPT locus 17q21.3 which is split into deep genetic lineages H1 and H2.
 Since the H2 lineage seems restricted to European populations, several authors had argued for inheritance from Neanderthals beginning in 2005.

 However the preliminary results from the sequencing of the full Neanderthal Genome at that time (2009), failed to uncover evidence of interbreeding between Neanderthals and modern humans.

 By 2010, findings by Svante Pääbo (Max Planck Institute for Evolutionary Anthropology at Leipzig, Germany), Richard E. Green (University of California, Santa Cruz), and David Reich (Harvard Medical School), comparing the genetic material from the bones of three Neanderthals with that from five modern humans, did show a relationship between Neanderthals and modern people outside Africa.